abigailwozniak/job-tenure/detail.md

     - See the CPS_materials for the do files that use sipp96hires.dta to output Figure 11.
 - **Table 5: Decomposition of the change in the aggregate job-to-job transition rate**
     - **sipp96ee.do** - uses tempsipp2.dta and calculates job-to-job flows by tenure category.
 It then calculates counterfactual transition rates holding either the share of each tenure category at its pre-2000 level or the fraction of job-to-job flows for each tenure category at its pre-2000 level.
 The actual and counterfactual job-to-job transition rates are then reported to make the table.
+- **Appendix Figure 5: Involuntary and Voluntary Separations in the SIPP**
+  - **afig5.do** - uses sipp9608.dta and outputs figappend5.dta
+  - See the CPS_materials for the do files that use figappend5.dta to output Appendix Figure 5

 ## GSS_Materials